 History of Sponsored Research Expenditures

 Federal support for research is essential as a driver of innovation that benefits the national economy.
-Sponsored research expenditures have grown steadily over the past 13 years from $108 million in 2000 to $192 million on the Princeton University campus in 2012.
-The U.S. Department of Energy’s (DOE) Princeton Plasma Physics Laboratory (PPPL), which is managed by the University, has seen sponsored research expenditures grow from $65 million in 2000 to $83 million in 2012.
+Sponsored research expenditures have grown steadily over the years from $138 million in 2003 to $199 million on the Princeton University campus in 2013.
+The U.S. Department of Energy’s (DOE) Princeton Plasma Physics Laboratory (PPPL), which is managed by the University, has seen sponsored research expenditures grow from $69 million in 2003 to $81 million in 2013.
 A five year history of expenditures by prime sponsor (.pdf) to campus and the Princeton Plasma Physics Laboratory is available.

-The majority of the University’s research funding on campus (84 percent) comes from federal agencies.
-Another 13 percent comes from corporations and foundations, which are essential partners in funding endeavors that complement the federal investment in research.
+The majority of the University’s research funding on campus (84.6 percent) comes from federal agencies.
+Another 12.4 percent comes from corporations and foundations, which are essential supporters in funding endeavors that complement the federal investment in research.
 These include projects that combine research with education, projects that fill the gap between fundamental and applied research, and specific investigator-led projects.
-A detailed chart of sponsored research expenditures by prime sponsor in FY2012 (.pdf) lists the number of projects, operating expenses and expenditures on training grants, equipment and facilities, and indirect costs.
+A detailed chart of sponsored research expenditures by prime sponsor in FY2013 (.pdf) lists the number of projects, operating expenses and expenditures on training grants, equipment and facilities, and indirect costs.

 Over the past decade, licensing income has increased dramatically.
-OTL oversaw the issuance of 31 patents and the licensing of 27 technologies in FY2012.
+OTL oversaw the issuance of 33 patents and the licensing of 29 technologies in FY2013.
 Innovations developed at Princeton include those in biotechnology and pharmaceuticals, ceramics and materials science, chemistry, computers and software, medical devices and diagnostics, and optoelectronics and electrical engineering.
 The University also supports the development of promising new technologies through its Intellectual Property Accelerator Fund, which awards funding of up to $100,000 to advance early-stage research to a point where it is attractive to commercial development.